MdFoysalMahmud372/inmotionhosting_Automation_TestNG/README.md

 # Ecommerce Automation TestNG

-### This is a complete project where an [E-commerce site](http://automationpractice.com/) site is automated by writing test suites using selenium-webdriver and TestNg as testing framework
+### This is a complete project where an [inmotionhosting](http://automationpractice.com/) site is automated by writing test suites using selenium-webdriver and TestNg as testing framework

 The following key modules/pages are automated: